canonical/etrace/README.md

 Application Options:
-  -e, --errors                   Show errors as they happen -n, --additional-iterations=   Number of additional iterations to run (1 iteration is always run)
+  -e, --errors                   Show errors as they happen -n, --repeat=                  Number of times to repeat each task

 Help Options:
   -h, --help                     Show this help message